 Green.
 Green stool may mean your dog has been eating a lot of grass, possibly as a reaction to an upset stomach.
 Diseases of the liver or pancreas can also cause green poop.
 Or your dog might have eaten something that contained green food coloring.

 Shiny/greasy.
-Poop with a shiny or oily-looking surface may contain excess mucus, which can be caused by inflammation of the large intestine.
-Greasy-looking dog stool may also indicate a malabsorption of nutrients, especially fat, as may occur when the pancreas isn’t functioning well.
+Poop with a shiny or oily-looking surface may contain excess mucus, which can be caused by inflammation of the large intestine (colitis).
+Greasy-looking dog stool may also indicate a malabsorption of nutrients, especially fat, which can occur when the pancreas isn’t functioning well.

 Pale, clay-colored.
 A diet that’s too high in calcium can cause light-colored stool.
 Pale or clay-colored dog feces may also indicate problems with the digestion of fats, usually due to a lack of bile.